Post-alive404/jsp-currencies-html-formatting/README.md

 #### Launcher
 There is a [Launcher](src/main/java/com/epam/rd/jsp/currencies/Launcher.java) class.
-You may launch its main method to start an embedded Apache Tomcat instance on `8080` port.
+It starts an embedded Apache Tomcat instance on `8080` port.
 Current web app would be automatically deployed there.

-When it is started, you may address JSPs via browser, cURL or some other tool.

-Note: be sure to execute Maven compilation before launching: `target/classes` is used to build the web app.